animal-tree/Writing-stuff-2/Formal theory/Velocity-addition-formula.md

 ## � Question

-How is it that a commonly used and/or useful formula can be proven useless?
+I'm confused.
+A commonly used and/or useful formula can be proven useless?

 ## !&#x20DD; Answer